FrontEndFoxes/curriculum/workshop/minis/mini7.md

 ### Controllers

-Lets build out our game in the Home page!!
+Let's build out our game's home page!

-We can start by bulding the section above the Memory game; the reset button, stars and number of moves.
-Add some content in the template:
+We can start by building the section above the Memory game; the reset button, stars and number of moves.
+Switch to `/views/Home.vue` and overwrite the content in `<div class="home"> in the template:

 ```html
 <div class="home">